-- (a) to hear and determine any application made by a Complaints Assessment Committee for the suspension of the licence of a licensee pending the determination of a charge that the Committee has laid against the licensee - (b) to hear and determine any charge against a licensee brought by the Committee - (c) to hear any appeal under section 111 against a determination by the Committee (including a determination to take no action) - (d) to conduct any review, under section 112 of a decision of the Registrar
+- (a) to hear and determine any application made by a Complaints Assessment Committee for the suspension of the licence of a licensee pending the determination of a charge that the Committee has laid against the licensee - (b) to hear and determine any charge against a licensee brought by the Committee - (c) to hear any appeal under section 111 against a determination by the Committee (including a determination to take no action) - (d) to conduct any review, under section 112 of a decision of the Registrar, and - (e) any other functions conferred by the Act.

-The major focus of the Tribunal's work is on hearing and determining charges brought by a Complaints Assessment Committee against a licensee (s 102(b)) and on hearing and determining appeals against decisions of Complaints Assessment Committees.
+The major focus of the Tribunal's work is on hearing and determining charges brought by a Complaints Assessment Committee against a licensee, and on hearing and determining appeals against decisions of Complaints Assessment Committees.

 Complaints Assessment Committees consider and determine complaints made to the Real Estate Authority about licensees' conduct in carrying out real estate agency work.
 If the Committee considers a complaint to be justified, it may find that a licensee has engaged in unsatisfactory conduct, pursuant to s 72 of the Act; that is that the licensee's conduct falls short of the standard that a reasonable member of the public is entitled to expect from a reasonably competent licensee, contravenes a provision of the Act or regulations or rules made under the Act, is incompetent or negligent, or would reasonably be regarded by agents of good standard as being unacceptable.
 If it makes a finding of unsatisfactory conduct, a Complaints Assessment Committee make one or more of the orders set out in s 93 of the Act.
+A person affected by the Committee's determination may appeal to the Tribunal, pursuant to s 111 of the Act.

 One of the powers given to Complaints Assessment Committees is to determine that a complaint or allegations should be determined by the Tribunal.
 In that case, the Committee lays an appropriate charge of misconduct, under s 73 of the Act.
 Misconduct is, in very general terms, conduct that is more serious than unsatisfactory conduct.
-It is conduct that:

-- would reasonably be regarded by agents of good standing, or reasonable members of the public, as disgraceful - is seriously incompetent or seriously negligent - constitutes a wilful or reckless contravention of the Act, other Acts that apply to the conduct of licensees regulations or rules made under the Act - constitutes an offence for which the licensee has been convicted, and which reflects adversely on the licensee's fitness to be a licensee.
+It is conduct that would reasonably be regarded by agents of good standing, or reasonable members of the public, as disgraceful; conduct that is seriously incompetent or seriously negligent; conduct that constitutes a wilful or reckless contravention of the Act, other Acts that apply to the conduct of licensees, or regulations or rules made under the Act; or conduct that constitutes an offence for which the licensee has been convicted, and which reflects adversely on the licensee's fitness to be a licensee.

-It must also be said that many of the cases that come before the Tribunal involve complex issues of law and/or fact, which require careful consideration.
+Many of the cases that come before the Tribunal involve complex issues of law and/or fact, which require careful consideration.
+The Tribunal has built up a considerable body of precedent decisions, which provide guidance to Complaints Assessment Committees, and the industry as a whole.